jameshfisher/jameshfisher.com/_posts/2020-01-19-a-stack-with-minimum-element.md

 ---
-title: "A stack with minimum element"
+title: A stack with minimum element
-tags: ["ctci", "programming", "c"]
+tags:
+  - ctci
+  - programming
+  - c
 ---

 Question 3.2 of _Cracking the Coding Interview_: